 - Have we added new brands, product lines, trade secrets, designs or inventions to our processes or business offering over the last year?
 If so, do these need registration or some other form of protection?

-- Are our current IP registrations (such as trademarks, patents and registered designs) still valid and appropriate given changes which may have occurred in 2018?
+- Are our current IP registrations (such as trademarks, patents and registered designs) still valid and appropriate given changes which may have occurred?
 For example, have we changed our logo, updated our corporate identity or improved a patented invention?